17 ways to find keyword ideas with search traffic.

 Top ranked pages rank for many keywords, whereas as lower ranking keywords rank for less keywords.

-That’s why when I am doing keyword research I tend to pick topics with more than 100 same as keywords.
+That’s why when I am doing research my chosen topic tends to have more than 100 same as keywords.

 What’s the point of investing hours writing something that can only rank for a couple of search queries ?

-You want to rank a page for hundreds, no thousands of keywords as you stand a better chance of getting more traffic to that page from Google.
+You want to rank a page for hundreds, no thousands of keywords as you stand a better chance of getting more traffic to that page.

-Many keywords are too difficult for the majority of websites to rank for.
+Many keywords, especially those with commercial intent, are too difficult for the majority of websites to rank for.